samjulien/blog/_posts/2018-07-15-handling-server-sent-events-with-react-and-nodejs.markdown

 Here, we can find the flight arrival timetable that will automatically update when the status of a flight changes.
 In our demo application, we are going to simulate the flight status changes using scheduled events; however, this does not affect the realism and scope of our implementation.

+Our project is made of two parts:

+* A client, where our user interface lives.
+* A server, where an endpoint that sends server events to the client resides.

+Hence, to better organize our project, let's create a project folder named `flight-timetable`.
+This folder will act as our project root folder.

 So, let's start coding and discover how Server-Sent Events work.

 ## Starting to Build the React Client